dtinth/YosemiteAndElCapitanSystemFontPatcher/README.md

 | System Font Thin | Thin | &nbsp; |
 | System Font UltraLight | Ultra Light | &nbsp; |
 | System Font Heavy | Heavy | &nbsp; |

+(\* note: the above table is for English locale.
+For other locales, you must check the list of system font names by running `bin/list-fonts HelveticaNeueDeskInterface.ttc` — see issue [#1](https://github.com/dtinth/YosemiteSystemFontPatcher/issues/1))

 ...and `Font To Use` is the path to the font file you want to use.
 For example, `Raleway-Medium.ttf`.